arukaen/chef-ghost/README.md

 ## Note about MySQL option

 Creating a local MySQL server/database is outside the scope of this cookbook.
 I am assuming if you are using the `mysql` option for `node['ghost']['app']['db_type']` that you already have a MySQL elsewhere such as AWS RDS or on another server.
+You could always wrap this cookbook and create your own MySQL instance.

 * `node['ghost']['mysql']['host']` - MySQL host.
 Default is `127.0.0.1`
 * `node['ghost']['mysql']['user']` - MySQL user.
 Default is `ghost_blog`